SCROLL

 Personal Statement Info:

-• Why have you chosen to study Design for Stage and Screen?
-Include some reference to how much theatre and screen you see and how you see yourself as a future practitioner in this field.
+• Why have you chosen to study at Toi Whakaari?
+Please provide some context regarding your interest in live and screen arts, and how you see yourself as a future practitioner in this field?

 Portfolio Info:

-• Production photographs or film stills from work you have designed or assisted on
+• Production photographs or film stills from the works you have designed or assisted with.

-• Photographs, drawings, sketches, paintings, renderings, illustrations (hand drawn and digital)
+• Photographs, drawings, sketches, paintings, renderings, illustrations (both hand-drawn and digital).

-• Your process, design development, rough sketches, annotations, initial concepts
+• Documentation of your process, including design development, rough sketches, annotations, and initial concepts.

-• Video/film clips, tests, edits you have created
+• Video/film clips, tests, or edits that you have created.

-• Any making projects, including: models, sculptures, design styling
+• Any making projects, such as models, sculptures, or design stylings.

 Career Pathways